salesforcecli/plugin-signups/messages/shape.create.md

 # summary

-Create a scratch org configuration (shape) based on the specified source org
+Create a scratch org configuration (shape) based on the specified source org.

 # description

-Create a scratch org configuration (shape) based on the specified source org.
+Scratch org shapes mimic the baseline setup (features, limits, edition, and Metadata API settings) of a source org without the extraneous data and metadata.

+Run "<%= config.bin %> org list shape" to view the available org shapes and their IDs.

+To create a scratch org from an org shape, include the "sourceOrg" property in the scratch org definition file and set it to the org ID of the source org.
+Then create a scratch org with the "<%= config.bin %> force:org:create" command.

 # examples

-- $ sfdx force:org:shape:create -u me@my.org

-- $ sfdx force:org:shape:create -u me@my.org --json --loglevel debug
+- Create an org shape for the source org with alias SourceOrg:

+  <%= config.bin %> <%= command.id %> --target-org SourceOrg

 # ShapeRepresentationNoAccess